 - Parity with NRIs in financial, education and economic fields (except acquisition of plantation/agricultural properties)

-Also, holding an OCI card doesn’t make you an Indian citizen, and you don’t get you voting rights in India.
+Also, holding an OCI card doesn’t make you an Indian citizen, and you lose your voting rights in India.

-People who migrated from India or, are married to an Indian or, whose parents/grandparents belonged to India are eligible to be granted the status of Overseas Citizenship of India.
+If you migrated from India or, are married to an Indian or, your parents/grandparents belonged to India, you are eligible to be granted the status of Overseas Citizenship of India (OCI).

-How to apply for OCI in the UK
+How to apply for OCI card in the UK

-Consequently, applying for OCI by post is not an option and you have to do it via only VFS in the UK (and CKGS in the US of A).
+The High Commission of India has outsourced the OCI application submission services in the UK to VFS Global (like Indian passport surrender and Indian passport renewal).
+Consequently, applying for OCI by post is not an option and you have to do it via only VFS in the UK (and CKGS in the USA).

 The good thing is: it’s an online process (somewhat!), and you can apply for OCI registration online.